 Some highlights of my past include my blockchain development internship (Summer 2022) at Gomu and online whiteboard app Loci (2020–Present) that I created with my good friend Wern at Tofu Apps.

-On the side I also juggle, draw (sometimes), and listen to a lot of music (anything that sounds good, which turns out to span many languages and genres).
+On the side I also juggle (diabolos, balls, clubs), draw (sometimes), and drum (working on it).
+I like language learning and listening to music (anything that sounds good).
 Apparently, some regard the above as more legitimate (?) hobbies.

 … this website

-Instead, on this tiny corner of the internet, I try to catalog stuff I made and bits of information I find interesting.
-Many pages here are meant to be living documents, and I’m exploring starting a blog in the not-so-distant future.
+You’ll find both professional(-ish) highlights and other things that won’t fit on a resume here.
+On this tiny corner of the internet, I aim to catalog stuff I find interesting.
+Many pages here are intended to be living documents, though a blog is planned for the not-so-distant future.
 I hope you’ll find my digital garden useful, or at least, an interesting read.

-I edit the content of this site in Markdown using (mainly) Neovim or MarkText and generate these pages using Hugo.
+I edit the content of this site in Markdown using Neovim and generate these pages using Hugo.
 If you’re interested in my configuration, you can find a brief write-up here.
-This theme is created with Tailwindcss and is intentionally minimal because I think simplicity is pretty cool.
+This “theme” is created with Tailwindcss and is intentionally minimal because I think simplicity is pretty cool.